kashyaparjun/starbucks_recommendations/README.md

 All these can be installed using the anaconda python distribution

 ## File Description
 The pickle(.pkl) files are in the google drive link: `https://drive.google.com/open?id=1WxoR21Hh9qVnkrpxf3fQz2ceNlJ6mu9c` this is due to the git limit 100 MB per file.
-Please download these and unzip before you procee.
+Please download these and unzip before you proceed.
 1. data/* - these contain the Starbucks datasets.
 More on these can be found in the jupyter notebook
 2. Starbucks_Capstone_notebook.ipynb - contains the code and output of model building, observation, inference, etc.
 3. *_model.pkl - These are the stored model for prediction